 This blog was originally posted on HuffingtonPost.com on May 16, 2016.

 Ten years ago, I had the wake-up call that my children weren’t always going to need me and that I was missing out on so much.
-I had a high travel job, when I was in the office my commute was two-hours+ each way, and when I needed an accommodation in my schedule, it was often done as a personal favor.
+When I was in the office, I had a high travel job, my commute was two-hours+ each way, and when I needed accommodation in my schedule, it was often done as a personal favor.

 But most times, I didn’t even ask.

 I didn’t want to stand out as a person who needed special accommodations.
-I thought that if I worked in a company that had a higher percentage of women in leadership positions that I might have a better chance of finding programs that supported women’s lives as well as to give and receive support with other women.
+If I worked in a company that had a higher percentage of women in leadership positions, I might have a better chance of finding programs that supported women’s lives and giving and receiving support from other women.

 So the only way I could figure out how to solve this issue after struggling with it for 20 years was to make a radical change.
-I left my Wall Street career and we moved our family to Delaware.
-I remember telling my husband that I wanted to live far enough away from New York that I couldn’t easily run back to my comfort zone, and close enough in case this new strategy was unsuccessful.
+I left my Wall Street career, and we moved our family to Delaware.
+I remember telling my husband that I wanted to live far enough away from New York that I couldn’t easily run back to my comfort zone and close enough if this new strategy was unsuccessful.

 In making this change, I began consulting and working with several companies.
 I was able to have more control over my travel, I was often less than an hour from home, and the balance in my life greatly improved.
 I was also working in companies where there were a lot of women.
 I was so happy with my decision.

-But working in companies where there were a lot of women wasn’t what I thought it would be.
-I came to several realizations:
+But working in companies where there were many women wasn’t what I thought it would be.

 - I found that women were not as supportive of one another as I had expected.
 There was a lot of competition between women for jobs that other women held.